05 Design

 Here we have better labeling than the default settings.
 Depending on your purpose and the type of feature being labeled, the labeling options could vary dramatically.
 For example, labeling a point layer of cities would require a different approach than labeling a line layer of streets.

 The BluDDCon, the Bluegrass Dungeons & Dragons Convention, is holding their annual competitive games at the Loudoun House in Castlewood Park (201 Castlewood Dr, Lexington, KY 40505).
-They need a map showing this location on a map with a photograph of the Loudoun House, which can be taken in-person or from Google Street View.
+They need a poster showing this location on a map with a photograph of the Loudoun House, which can be taken in-person or from Google Street View.
 They want an arrow from the photograph pointing this impressive Gothic style villa.
 The map should show streets with labels and part of the University of Kentucky campus.
 The map should be 11 x 17 inches and include a bold title and layout.
 You should add additional map elements as needed.

 Save your QGIS project often via the menu item Project > Save.